kagamiAL/selfchatbot/README.md

 ```
 This example preprocesses the dataset located in `selfChatBot_raw/Dataset_1_Discord_Data`.

+<h4>Notes</h4>

-Preprocessed data will be saved in `selfChatBot_preprocessed/Dataset_1_Discord_Data`.
+- The preprocessed data will be saved in the `selfChatBot_preprocessed` directory.
+- Refer to the [Data Folder Structure](#dataset-folder-structure) and [Parameters JSON](#parameters-json) section for details on preparing datasets before fine-tuning.

 ### Finetuning
-You are now ready to fine tune a model on your preprocessed data.
+You must have preprocessed your data before moving on to finetuning

 To fine-tune a model on a dataset, use the command-line tool `selfChatBot_train`.
 This command trains the model using preprocessed data from the specified dataset.